 Health service managers, many of whom have a clinical background, are responsible for commissioning and delivering local healthcare, through the management of hospital, GP and community health services.

 If you like the idea of a career in management, the sector offers unrivalled opportunity and variety.
-Leaders are also needed in all parts of the system, including community health providers, mental health trusts and clinical commissioning groups.
+Leaders are also needed in all parts of the system, including community health providers, mental health trusts, the NHS 111 service and clinical commissioning groups.
 You could be a manager running a GP surgery or ambulance station, or a chief executive controlling a large hospital with a budget of millions of pounds.

 Working as part of a team

 Advances in medical technology, tough spending targets, managing change, and rising public expectations combine to make this a very responsible and challenging job.
 Health service managers work with clinical and non-clinical staff every day and you will also be a member of a management team.

 Your work will bring you into contact with a range of external organisations, such as the local council, charities, social enterprises, voluntary bodies and contractors supplying services to the NHS.
 In some roles, you will deal with national organisations such as government departments.